 When someone you love dies, the unique relationship you share with that person does not also die.
 You remain connected through both the memories you cherish and love you hold.
 The relationship changes, but it does not end.

-The people in your life and at the holiday party who are uncomfortable your feelings are also likely to discourage you from talking about it, and thus from seeking any type of support (and it’s OK, it’s where they are in their life journey.
+The people in your life and at the holidays and grief party who are uncomfortable your feelings are also likely to discourage you from talking about it, and thus from seeking any type of support (and it’s OK, it’s where they are in their life journey.
 Deep breaths.).
 The idea that therapy and other support such as groups and retreats are unhelpful and unnecessary perpetuates outside of just grief.

 As someone who has experienced traumatic grief and arduous life changes, and now provides support to others, I routinely witness the healing power that these sorts of connections offer to those hurting.
 Know that there are people, like me, who get grief.
 Been there, done that, earned the Grief Badge along with a few others!

 Because closure isn’t a thing, and letting go doesn’t work, what can be done?
-There are ways we can cultivate connection.
+There are ways we can cultivate connections.
 Honoring your loved one in ways both great and small and throughout your day is one of the most healing things you can do and grants you ways to connect.

-The holidays are rich with tradition, and the absence of your loved one can be very difficult especially the first several years after their passing.
+The holidays and grief are rich with tradition, and the absence of your loved one can be very difficult especially the first several years after their passing.
 You get to decide if you continue traditions or if you create new ones or a little of both.
 And, if you decide to do nothing, that’s OK, too.
 Clients I work with have found comfort in a variety of traditions or rituals such as lighting a candle often, planting a tree or flowers, donating to a charity, cooking special recipes all in the loved one’s honor.

 In closing, whether you choose to inform others how you are feeling and address any grief myths that might be presented to you, or if you choose to remain quiet, I am hopeful this information is helpful to you in any small way.
 May you find ease and patience in your journey.
+Contact today.